Art & Design

 Some of our art topics work as companion projects to the concurrent history or geography topic.
 For example, the Ammonite unit is taught alongside Rocks, Relics and Rumbles.
 This helps to provides children with context and make links between subjects.

 At each stage of the artistic process, children are encouraged to experiment, explore and be creative!
-From KS2, children keep a record of their work in sketchbooks and final pieces may find their way into their diamond work folder.
+From KS2, children keep a record of their work in sketchbooks and final pieces may find their way onto the mantelpiece at home, in their diamond work folder or up on the wall somewhere around the school!

 Below is an overview of what is taught and when ...